05 Jun 2019 Trends in Social Media and Marketing

 If you’re a crafty business entrepreneur, you’re probably wearing a million hats as it is.
 Finding time to create and execute a comprehensive marketing and social media program may seem daunting, but sharing your offerings with customers is the key to growing sales.
 No matter how busy you are, it needs to be a priority.
 Automation is your friend!

-To maximize your time and effort, check out Magic Wand, our self-directed online course designed to help crafty entrepreneurs outline and implement an effective social media strategy for their craft business in just 30 minutes per day.
-One of the biggest time-saving techniques we’ll teach you is how and where to automate.
-Whether it’s using tools like Boomerang to schedule your emails, Zapier or IFTTT to connect your apps and automate workflows, or more high-powered social media schedulers like Sprout Social, let our class shows you how to create a marketing program that fits your needs.
+One of the biggest time-saving techniques is understanding how and where to automate.
+Whether it’s using tools like Boomerang to schedule your emails, Zapier or IFTTT to connect your apps and automate workflows, or more high-powered social media schedulers like Sprout Social, we can show you how to create a marketing program that fits your needs.

 One of the best ways to engage with your customer base is through email.
 You have access to their inbox and, through list segmentation, can target specific products to different types of customers easily and quickly.
 Automation plays a role here, too: we’ve got a great article on how to create Drip Marketing Campaigns.
 Follow the steps to set up a campaign introducing customers to your brand, business, and product line, then let it automatically do the work for you!